stromatolith/peabox/tutorial/content_of_tutorial.md

 (About FM synthesis: You probably know these cheesy synthesizer sounds having been used a bit too much in the music of the 80s.
 What was hip at that time, played a substantial role in the cheesiness of the sounds and ended up in cheap mass production and under many Christmas Trees of the 90s were FM-synthesizers.
-The "FM" in FM-synthesizer stands for frequency modulation and describes the revolutionary way of sound synthesis.
+The "FM" in FM-synthesizer stands for" frequency modulation" and describes the revolutionary way of sound synthesis.
 What was revolutionised?
 Before that, electrical sounds were created (e.g. inside a Hammond organ) by "additive" and "subtractive" synthesis, meaning you add (linear superposition) sine (or sawtooth or similar) waves from several oscillators and then loop the result through a low-, band-, or high-pass filter